fastify/fastify/CONTRIBUTING.md

 The contributors to the Fastify's plugins must attend the same rules of the Fastify repository with few adjustements:

 1. A release can be published by any member.
-1. The plugin version must follow the SemVer specification.
+1. The plugin version must follow the [semver](http://semver.org/) specification.
-1. The plugin master branch must support the same Node.js versions of the master branch in the Fastify's repository.
+1. The Node.js compatibility must match with the Fastify's master branch.
 1. The new release must have the changelog information stored in the GitHub release.
      For this scope we suggest to adopt a tool like [`releasify`](https://github.com/fastify/releasify) to archive this.
 1. PR opened by bots (like Greenkeeper) can be merged if the CI is green and the Node.js versions supported are the same of the plugin.